Gonstead Chiropractic Technique in Salt Lake City, Utah

 - Customized Personal Care Plans

 Work with us to remedy your aches and pains with Gonstead corrective chiropractic care.
 We at Creekside Chiropractic are skilled in the Gonstead technique, a non-intrusive chiropractic treatment.
-Call and schedule today for a Free Exam and Consultation (801) 256-6675 today!
+Call to schedule an Exam and Consultation (801) 256-6675 today!

 If you’ve never heard of the Gonstead Chiropractic Technique, this discussion will be highly informative and perhaps beneficial to your own personal life.
 The Gonstead approach starts with an understanding of the body’s foundation, which is the pelvic girdle.
 When this structure is completely level, there will be optimal balance and stability imparted to the spinal column.